National Civic Council: Publications and influence

 The NCC publishes a fortnightly magazine, News Weekly, and formerly a journal of religious opinion called AD2000 which ceased in 2017.
-The current President is Patrick J. Byrne, an author of two books, Transgender: One shade of grey, and The Little Grey book on Sex and Transgender.
-The previous former National President, Peter Westmore, was a candidate at the 1975 federal election for the original Democratic Labor Party.
-Peter took over from the founder B.A.
-Santamaria in 1998.
+Former national president, Patrick J. Byrne, is the author of two books, Transgender: One shade of grey, and The Little Grey book on Sex and Transgender.
+The previous former national president, Peter Westmore, was a candidate at the 1975 federal election for the original Democratic Labor Party.
+Westmore took over from the founder Santamaria in 1998.

 The Australian Family Association (AFA) is an affiliate of the NCC which maintains a high profile on a range of social issues.
-(Note to be confused with the Australian Family Movement, which was created as a conservative Christian political party in the 1970s by some supporters of the AFA and the NCC.
+(Not to be confused with the Australian Family Movement, which was created as a conservative Christian political party in the 1970s by some supporters of the AFA and the NCC).
 In 2014, the NCC represented at a "strengthening the family" conference organised to support the World Congress of Families.

 The NCC emerged from the Labour movement as a grass roots response to radical elements within some Labor Party branches who were involved with the Communist Party of Australia.

 While conservative on many social issues, the NCC is firmly opposed to so-called 'conservative economics' that which is associated with Liberal/National party reforms of this century (which followed Hawke/Keating reforms) best described as neo-liberal economics.

 Tony Abbott, who was Australia's Prime Minister from 2013 to 2015, became interested in politics in 1976 after attending a National Civic Council conference.
 Abbott represented the Democratic Club in the 1970s, which was sponsored by the NCC.
 Gerard Henderson describes the NCC as Abbott's "original spiritual and political home in politics".
-Various media sources have reported that a NCC email campaign helped in part to secure Tony Abbott's position as Prime Minister before the spill motion in February 2015.
-Senator Eric Abetz stated before the spill: "In the last few days the emails have been overwhelmingly flooding the office saying all this nonsense about leadership has gone far too far, and the emails are now overwhelmingly saying 'stick to the team you've got'" In 1999, Abetz was a speaker on "the family" at Family Council of Victoria (a "front" group dominated by the National Civic Council's Australian Family Association).
+Various media sources have reported that a NCC email campaign helped in part to secure Abbott's position as prime minister before the spill motion in February 2015.
+Senator Eric Abetz stated before the spill: "In the last few days the emails have been overwhelmingly flooding the office saying all this nonsense about leadership has gone far too far, and the emails are now overwhelmingly saying 'stick to the team you've got'".
+In 1999, Abetz was a speaker on "the family" at Family Council of Victoria (a "front" group dominated by the National Civic Council's Australian Family Association).
 Abetz also spoke at the NCC in November 2011.